 Why is it so hard for powerful businesswomen to be vulnerable?

 We have spent our lives being taught that in order to get ahead we either have to give it or be “like a man.”

 Women weren’t designed to “fake it ‘til you make it” or remove any emotion from their decisions by following the toxic belief that “it’s not personal, it’s business.”

 It’s always personal.

-Every decision we make is going to personally impact someone on some level, and to try devalue our impact in such a way means that we are actually surrendering our power.
+Every decision we make is going to personally impact someone on some level, and to try to devalue our impact in such a way means that we are actually surrendering our power.

-We are entering into a time where a women’s power is once again declaring itself as hers and that it is not up for negotiation as to who uses it.
+We are entering into a time where a women’s power is once again declaring itself as hers and it is not up for negotiation as to who uses it.
 She will use it.
 It is hers.

 This is why it is so important to utilize our power in the way it was designed to be used instead of trying to convey it in a way that isn’t true to its expression.
 Women are not men.
 They are sacred and magical and are built with the inherent ability to create, and if we as women can convert a soul into a living person, we can create anything.